 One black hole is not like the others

-Especailly, super massive black holes, predicted by Einstein’s general theory of relativity, can have masses equal to billions of suns; these cosmic monsters likely hide at the centers of most galaxies.
+Especailly, super Research Papers on Black Holes, predicted by Einstein’s general theory of relativity, can have masses equal to billions of suns these cosmic monsters likely hide at the centers of most galaxies.
 At the same time, the Milky Way hosts its own super massive black hole at its center known as Sagittarius A* (pronounced “ay star”) that is more than four million times as massive as our sun.

-In PhD Research, a black hole’s intense gravity tugs on any surrounding objects.
-Astronomers use these erratic movements to infer the presence of the invisible monster that lurks nearby.
+In PhD publication, a black hole’s intense gravity tugs on any surrounding objects.
+Astronomers use these erratic movements to infer the presence of the invisible monster that lurks nearby research consultation.
 Or objects can orbit a black hole, and astronomers can look for stars that seem to orbit nothing to detect a likely candidate.
 That’s how astronomers eventually identified Sagittarius A* as a black hole in the early 2000s using PhD Research.

 |1687||Sir Isaac Newton||Described gravity in his publication, “Principia.”|